The S

 li= \setlicense |

 Licensing Info.
-Licensing information citing the terms of your lawful use of a song is provided by li={<license>}, where <license> is typically material that a copyright administrator requires licensees to place near each song covered by the license.
-Licensing information will be displayed in fine print under the song just after the copyright information (if any).
-Writing \setlicense{<license>} anywhere between the \beginsong and \endsong lines is equivalent to using li={<license>} in the \beginsong line.
-Since many songs in a book are often covered by the same license, it is usually convenient to create a macro to abbreviate the licensing information.
-For example, if your organization has a music license from Christian Copyright Licensing International with license number 1234567, you might define a macro like
+Licensing information is provided by li={<license>}, where <license> is any text.
+Licensing information is displayed in fine print under the song just after the copyright information (if any).
+Alternatively, writing \setlicense{<license>} anywhere between the \beginsong and \endsong lines is equivalent to using li={<license>} in the \beginsong line.
+When many songs in a book are covered by a common license, it is usually convenient to create a macro to abbreviate the licensing information.
+For example, if your organization has a music license from Christian Copyright Licensing International with license number 1234567, you might define a macro like \newcommand{\CCLI}{(CCLI \#1234567)} Then you could write li=\CCLI in the \beginsong line of each song covered by CCLI. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 sr= |

-In those syntax rules, <chapter> and <verse> are arabic numbers denoting a valid chapter number for the given book, and a valid verse number for the given chapter, respectively.
+In those syntax rules, <chapter> and <verse> stand for arabic numbers denoting a valid chapter number for the given book, and a valid verse number for the given chapter, respectively.
 Note that when referencing a book that has only one chapter, one should list only its verses after the book name (rather than 1:<verses>).
-7.2 Verses and Choruses | |||||||||||||||||||||||||||||||||||||||||||||||||||||||
+5.2 Verses and Choruses | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 \beginverse \endverse \beginchorus \endchorus |

 Starting A Verse Or Chorus.
 Between the \beginsong and \endsong lines of a song can appear any number of verses and choruses.
-A verse begins and ends with: \beginverse ⋮ \endverse and a chorus begins and ends with: \beginchorus ⋮ \endchorus Verses are numbered (assuming \noversenumbers has not been used to suppress verse numbering) whereas choruses have a vertical line placed to their left.
-You can also begin a verse with \beginverse* instead of \beginverse to create an unnumbered verse.
-This is often used for things that aren't really verses but should be typeset like a verse (e.g. intros, endings, and the like).
+A verse begins and ends with: \beginverse ⋮ \endverse and a chorus begins and ends with: \beginchorus ⋮ \endchorus Verses are numbered (unless \noversenumbers has been used to suppress verse numbering) whereas choruses have a vertical line placed to their left.
+To create an unnumbered verse, begin the verse with \beginverse* instead.
+This can be used for things that aren't really verses but should be typeset like a verse (e.g. intros, endings, and the like).
 A verse that starts with \beginverse* should still end with \endverse (not \endverse*).
 Within a verse or chorus you should enter one line of text for each line of lyrics.
-The environment of a verse or chorus behaves as though \obeylines is active, so a line break in the source document produces a line break in the resulting document.
-Lines that are too long to fit will be wrapped with a hanging indentation equal to \parindent. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Each line of the source document produces a separate line in the resulting document (like LaTeX's \obeylines macro).
+Lines that are too long to fit are wrapped with hanging indentation of width \parindent.
+5.3 Chords | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 \[ # & |